 Humanitarian entrant (refugee) Participants may also be accompanied by their Humanitarian Settlement Program Case Manager who can provide advice on appropriate employment strategies and activities that can help the Provider to develop a suitable Job Plan.
 (Note that a Case Manager is not an interpreter, and the Provider must provide an interpreter to facilitate communication between the Provider and the Participant wherever necessary).

-If a ParentsNext Participant has been Referred to TtW by a ParentsNext Provider, the Participant may choose to have their ParentsNext Provider attend the Initial Interview with them.
+Note: A ParentsNext Participant may choose to have their ParentsNext Provider attend the Initial Interview with them.